EasyOnHard/IXL-Answer-Bot/README.md

 I don't like IXL but I do like to code, so I decided to make this.
 This repo uses Auto Hot Key (AHK) to automatically answer questions for IXL.
 As of now it can only do B.1 for twelvth grade and M.1 for eighth.

 ## Disclaimer!!
 Please do not use this to cheat on IXL.
-Answer quiestions by hand until you understand the topic, and if you are doing a leaderboard, use this for Goofs and Giggles.
+Answer questions by hand until you understand the topic, and if you are doing a leaderboard, use this for Goofs and Giggles.
 Use the honor system!

 # AHK
 ## Prerequisites